Professional Advisory Services for NHLBI Small Business Companies/Grantees

 Google Patents (non-federal resource for patent searching)

-If after reviewing these materials you still have specific questions, please contact NHLBI Intellectual Property Advisor Gautam Prakash, Ph.D., J.D.
+If after reviewing these materials you still have specific questions, please contact us to speak with NHLBI Intellectual Property Advisor Gautam Prakash, Ph.D., J.D.